univention/ox-connector/docs/troubleshooting.rst

 .. note::

-   /oxp # ./check_sync_status.py --help
+   `./check_sync_status.py --help`

   --dn DN               Check the object with the specified dn --udm_module UDM_MODULE
                         Object's udm module.
 Required if the property is missing in the old/ directory object.
   --ox_context OX_CONTEXT
                         Object's ox context.
 Required if the property is missing in the old/ directory object.
-  --resync              Resync object data by creating a new file in the listener.
-Resynchronizing groups will only work if its users are correctly provisioned.
+  --resync              Re-sync object data by creating a new file in the listener.
+Re-synchronizing groups will only work if its users are correctly provisioned.
   --udm_admin_account UDM_ADMIN_ACCOUNT
                         Udm user used for connection.
   --udm_password_file UDM_PASSWORD_FILE